Josef-Friedrich/check_unattended_upgrades/README.md

  -v, --version
 	Show the version number.
  -w, --warning
-	Time interval since the last execution to result in a warning state (seconds).
+        Time interval since the last execution to result in a warning state (time units depending on '--format').

 Performance data:
   - last_ago